 The MAC entity may be configured by RRC with a DRX functionality that controls the UE's PDCCH monitoring activity for the MAC entity's C-RNTI, CI-RNTI, CS-RNTI, INT-RNTI, SFI-RNTI, SP-CSI-RNTI, TPC-PUCCH-RNTI, TPC-PUSCH-RNTI, and TPC-SRS-RNTI.
 When using DRX operation, the MAC entity shall also monitor PDCCH according to requirements found in other clauses of this specification.
 When in RRC_CONNECTED, if DRX is configured, for all the activated Serving Cells, the MAC entity may monitor the PDCCH discontinuously using the DRX operation specified in this clause; otherwise the MAC entity shall monitor the PDCCH as specified in TS 38.213 [6].

-RRC controls DRX operation by configuring the following parameters:
+Serving Cells may be configured by RRC in two groups.
+Each group of serving cells, which is called a DRX group, may be configured by RRC with its own set of parameters that controls its DRX operation:

 - drx-onDurationTimer: the duration at the beginning of a DRX Cycle;

+- drx-InactivityTimer: the duration after the PDCCH occasion in which a PDCCH indicates a new UL or DL transmission for the MAC entity;

+In case two DRX groups are configured, the two DRX groups share the following parameter values:

 - drx-SlotOffset: the delay before starting the drx-onDurationTimer;

-- drx-InactivityTimer: the duration after the PDCCH occasion in which a PDCCH indicates a new UL or DL transmission for the MAC entity;

 - drx-RetransmissionTimerDL (per DL HARQ process except for the broadcast process): the maximum duration until a DL retransmission is received;

 - drx-RetransmissionTimerUL (per UL HARQ process): the maximum duration until a grant for UL retransmission is received;

 - drx-LongCycleStartOffset: the Long DRX cycle and drx-StartOffset which defines the subframe where the Long and Short DRX Cycle starts;

 - drx-ShortCycle (optional): the Short DRX cycle;

 - drx-ShortCycleTimer (optional): the duration the UE shall follow the Short DRX cycle;

 - drx-HARQ-RTT-TimerDL (per DL HARQ process except for the broadcast process): the minimum duration before a DL assignment for HARQ retransmission is expected by the MAC entity;

 - drx-HARQ-RTT-TimerUL (per UL HARQ process): the minimum duration before a UL HARQ retransmission grant is expected by the MAC entity;

+For the case that only one DRX group is configured, the DCP can be configured with the following parameters:

 - ps-Wakeup (optional): the configuration to start associated drx-onDurationTimer in case DCP is monitored but not detected;

 - ps-Periodic_CSI_Transmit (optional): the configuration to report periodic CSI during the time duration indicated by drx-onDurationTimer in case DCP is configured but associated drx-onDurationTimer is not started;

 - ps-TransmitPeriodicL1-RSRP (optional): the configuration to transmit periodic L1-RSRP report(s) during the time duration indicated by drx-onDurationTimer in case DCP is configured but associated drx-onDurationTimer is not started.

-When a DRX cycle is configured, the Active Time includes the time while:
+When a DRX cycle is configured, the Active Time for serving cells in a DRX group includes the time while:

+- drx-onDurationTimer or drx-InactivityTimer configured for the DRX group is running; or

+- drx-RetransmissionTimerDL or drx-RetransmissionTimerUL is running on any serving cell in the DRX group; or

-- drx-onDurationTimer or drx-InactivityTimer or drx-RetransmissionTimerDL or drx-RetransmissionTimerUL or ra-ContentionResolutionTimer (as described in clause 5.1.5) is running; or
+- ra-ContentionResolutionTimer (as described in clause 5.1.5) is running; or

 - a Scheduling Request is sent on PUCCH and is pending (as described in clause 5.4.4); or